Michael, South Africa

 The Lord was gracious.
 He allowed me to practise medicine for five years and during this period He was preparing me for Higher Medicine – the medicine that cures the heart and soul of its pain, anguish and sin – only found in Messiah Jesus!
 In January 1999, my family set off for the USA to begin missionary training with Jews for Jesus.
 We returned to Johannesburg in late 1999 to complete training.

 In August of 2002, I took over the directorship of Jews for Jesus in South Africa.
 What a privilege to serve the God of Abraham, Isaac and Jacob and to represent Our Messiah in South Africa and beyond!

-These testimonies were used with permission from Jews for Jesus:
+This testimony was used with permission from Jews for Jesus.